EU leaders unite for war memorial before Juncker battle

 OLIVE BRANCHES SPURNED

-Van Rompuy, who will chair the summit, offered Britain olive branches on the policy agenda and a major economic portfolio in the next Commission but Cameron spurned his offers.
+European Council President Herman Van Rompuy, who will chair the summit, had offered Britain olive branches on the policy agenda and a major economic portfolio in the next Commission but Cameron spurned his offers.

 Van Rompuy has suggested leaders meet again on July 17 to make other key appointments, including the choice of his own successor and of the EU's foreign policy chief and economics czar.
-That would allow for a cooling off period after the row.
+That would allow for a cooling off period after the row with Britain.

+Danish Prime Minister Helle Thorning-Schmidt, insisting she was not a candidate for any of the top European jobs despite widespread talk of her succeeding Van Rompuy, told reporters: "We still hope that the UK will be on board on this kind of decision.
+We believe the UK needs the European Union, but also that the EU needs the UK."

 Southern European countries led by Italian Prime Minister Matteo Renzi are set to obtain a softening of the way EU budget rules are implemented, which Merkel accepted this week as the price of their support for Juncker, her party's candidate.